maxking/docker-mailman/README.md

 configuration: /etc/postfix-mailman.cfg
 ```

-The configuration file `/etc/postfix-mailman.cfg` is generated automatically.
+The configuration file `/etc/postfix-mailman.cfg` is generated automatically
+inside the `mailman-core` container and contains the configuration specific
+for Postfix.

+## Site Owner

 Setup site owner address.
 By default, mailman is setup with the site_owner set to 'changeme@example.com'.
 This should be pointing to a valid mailbox.
 Add the following to the '/opt/mailman/core/mailman-extra.cfg'.